Skip to main content

 Beyond account connections, your agent can use tools — capabilities added through the Model Context Protocol (MCP).
-Connect them at Dashboard → Tools.
+Connect them at Dashboard → Capabilities.
 Every tool runs under the same security model as first-party capabilities: credentials in the vault, calls through the egress proxy, and a risk tier on every tool.

 The curated catalog